EV home charging

 - Avoid using extension cords as this can lead to overloading, short circuits, insulation damage, and electric shock.

-Am I able to install a home charger?
+Can I install a home carger?